How to Pass Wiesen Mechanical Aptitude Test (WTMA) ? – A Definitive Study Guide with Preparation Tips & Practice Questions

 What is the WTMA?
 What types of questions are on it?

 The Wiesen Test of Mechanical Aptitude test is an aptitude test used by employers to see how well potential employees can use their mechanical knowledge.
-In total, test-takers have 30 minutes to complete all sections of the assessment that consists of 60 questions.
+In total, test-takers have 30 minutes to complete all sections of the assessment which consists of 60 questions.
 Questions are formatted as multiple-choice, so you will have plenty of options when selecting your answer.

 Six main areas dominate the test, along with several subtopics: